 Customers can manage their account details, update their payment and credit card information, remove or add payment plans, and buy subscriptions on their own using the PayWhirl Recurring Payments add-on.
 Aside from saving both your's and the customer’s time, this also reduces possible irritants for customers.

-With Recurring Payments, store visitors can purchase subscriptions, buy using payment plans, and pay bills without having to register or login.
+With Recurring Payments, store visitors can purchase subscriptions, buy using payment plans, and pay bills without registering or logging in.

 A Shopify plan comes with 10 free themes or templates that you can choose from to set up your store.
 Each template has 2 or 3 variants, giving you a wide choice of designs for your website.

-Now, if none of the free templates meets your requirements, there are premium or paid themes available – in different variants as well.
+Now, if none of the free templates meets your requirements, there are premium or paid themes available – in different variants.
 With prices ranging from $140 - $180, the paid themes are fully responsive.
 The templates are all professional-looking as well.

-There are free and premium themes that boast of contemporary design features like video backgrounds and parallax scrolling.
-Overall, Shopify offers one of the best template selections available on the market in terms of quality and functionality.
+There are free and premium themes that boast contemporary design features like video backgrounds and parallax scrolling.
+Overall, Shopify offers one of the best template selections available on the market regarding quality and functionality.

 In the remote chance that you are not satisfied with the themes offered by Shopify – whether paid or free – you have the choice of creating a theme of your own.
 It shouldn’t be too difficult, considering the vast support tools and materials available on the platform.
 However, this will need some technical background to accomplish.

-It is worth mentioning that when deciding on which theme to use, especially if it is not offered by Shopify, is to make sure that the platform officially supports the theme.
+It is worth mentioning that when deciding on which theme to use, especially if Shopify does not offer it, it is to make sure that the platform officially supports the theme.
 If you want a premium template developed by a third party, it may be necessary to contact the developer for assistance during customization or installation.

 Shopify offers a comprehensive customer support service.
-A representative is always on hand to provide assistance by phone, email, or live chat – every day and every hour of the week.
+A representative is always on hand to assist by phone, email, or live chat daily and every hour of the week.
 Most competitors do not offer the same quality of service.
 Some don’t even have phone support.

 As great as Shopify’s customer service may be, it is not without fault.
 For one, if your concern is quite technical in nature, a standard Shopify support representative may not be equipped to handle the issue.
 In some cases, it may be much better to post your technical concern in online forums in hopes that it reaches a Shopify developer who may be willing to help.

 This is one area where customer support can improve on.
-Shopify needs to cover all bases, for instance, by providing a way for customers to directly contact their developers for technical problems.
+For instance, Shopify needs to cover all bases by providing a way for customers to contact their developers for technical problems directly.